Integración con Weblate¶

 Nota

-For monolingual files (see Formatos de archivo admitidos) Weblate might add new translation strings not present in the Archivo de base monolingüe, and not in actual translations.
-It does not however perform any automatic cleanup of stale strings as that might have unexpected outcomes.
-If you want to do this, please install Limpieza de archivos de traducción add-on which will handle the cleanup according to your requirements.
+For monolingual files (see Formatos de archivo admitidos), Weblate might add new translation strings present in the Archivo de base monolingüe, and not in actual translations.
+It does not however perform any automatic cleanup of stale strings, as that might have unexpected results.
+If you still want to do this, please install the Limpieza de archivos de traducción add-on, which handles cleanup according to your requirements.

 You can add new strings in Weblate with Gestionar cadenas turned on, but it is usually better to introduce new strings together with the code changes that introduced them.

-Monolingual formats need addition of the new string to Archivo de base monolingüe.
-This is typically done by the developers during developing the code.
-You might want to introduce review of those strings using Quality gateway for the source strings.
+Monolingual formats need to be configured so that new strings are added to Archivo de base monolingüe.
+This is typically done by developers, as they write the code.
+You might want to use a review process of those strings using Quality gateway for the source strings.

 Consejo